 Recommended Programs and Credits

-It is the responsibility of the Member to ensure appropriate CRE courses are taken and complete records are maintained.
+It is the responsibility of the member to ensure appropriate CRE courses are taken and complete records are maintained.
 Programs and courses for continuing education shall be directly related to the management, operation, or regulation of insurance companies or related to the financial reporting of the operations thereof and have a direct correlation to the discipline in which an examiner has earned a professional designation.
+While not intended to be overly restrictive, programs and courses that are merely designed to improve general core competencies (such as learning enhanced features of Microsoft Word or Excel) would not be acceptable.
+Nevertheless, programs and courses that do have a direct correlation to a member's job responsibilities may be considered.
+Topics that may be acceptable could include management skills, delegation, organization and development of personnel.
+Nevertheless, it is th responsibility of the member to provide support that the programs or courses for which CRE credits are being requeste meet these criteria.

 The National Association of State Boards of Accountancy NASBA (www.nasba.org) maintains a National Registry of approved CPE sponsors, many which provide acceptable CRE courses.
 In addition, a list of previously approved CRE Providers is available on the SOFE website.